Orienting undirected phylogenetic networks: Orientations within a specific subclass of directed binary phylogenetic networks

-\textit{Running-time:} The outer loop runs $O(n)$ times, as $|E|\leq \frac{3}{2}n$ for a binary network \yukim{(by the Handshaking lemma and as the degree of a vertex is at most~$3$ in a binary network)}.
-The inner loop runs ${n\choose k}$ times, because this is exactly the number of possible locations for the reticulations.
-Inside the inner loop, there are two things that run in non-constant time: {\sc Orientation Algorithm} runs in $O(n)$ time (Theorem~\ref{thm:nonbinary_alg}), and checking whether a directed network with $n$ vertices and $k$ reticulations is in $C$ takes $O(f_C(n,k))$ time per definition.
-This combines to a running time of $O({n\choose k} n (n+f_C(n,k)))$. \end{proof}
+For the running-time, the outer loop runs $O(n)$ times, as the degree of every vertex of $N$ is at most three and so $|E|\le \frac{3}{2}n$.
+The inner loop runs \remiee{at most} $\binom{n}{k}$ times.
+Inside the inner loop, there are exactly two parts that run in non-constant time.
+First, by Theorem~\ref{thm:nonbinary_alg}, {\sc Orientation Algorithm} runs in $O(n)$ time and, second, by definition, checking whether a directed binary phylogenetic network with $n$ vertices and $k$ reticulations is in $C$ takes $O(f_C(n,k))$ time.
+These combine to give a total running time of $O\left(\binom{n}{k} n (n+f_C(n,k))\right)$, that is $O(n^{k+1}(n+f_C(n, k)))$. \end{proof}

-\leooo{From now on, in order to be able to use undirected generators, we will assume that the reticulation number of~$N$ is at least~$2$.
-We may assume this without loss of generality because, for~$k\leq 1$, Algorithm~\ref{alg:binary_blob_orientation} runs in polynomial time.}

-\leooo{To obtain an FPT algorithm, we need to pose some restrictions on the class~$C$, the first of which is described in Definition~\ref{def:blob-determined} below and uses the following.
-The network \emph{induced} by a blob~$B$ of a directed network is the directed network obtained from~$B$ by adding, for each vertex~$v$ with indegree~1 and outdegree~1 or indegree~2 and outdegree~0, a leaf~$x$ and an arc~$(v,x)$.}
+\leooo{To obtain an FPT algorithm for {\sc $C$-Orientation}, we need to pose some restrictions on the class~$C$.
+The first of these restrictions is described in Definition~\ref{def:blob-determined}.
+For a blob~$B$ of a directed binary phylogenetic network, the directed binary phylogenetic network \emph{induced} by $B$ is obtained from~$B$ by adjoining, to each vertex~$v$ of either in-degree~$1$ and out-degree~$1$, or in-degree~$2$ and out-degree~$0$, a new leaf $x$ and a new arc $(v,x)$.}

-\begin{definition} A class $C$ of directed networks is called \emph{blob-determined} if a network is in $C$ precisely if the network induced by each blob is in $C$. \end{definition}
+\begin{definition} A class $C$ of directed binary phylogenetic networks is {\em blob-determined} if the following property holds: A directed binary phylogenetic network $N$ is a member of $C$ precisely if every network induced by a blob of $N$ is a member of $C$. \end{definition}